-The governing body is the admission authority and has responsibility for admissions to this school.
+The Governing Body is the admission authority and has responsibility for admissions to this school.
 The local authority undertakes the co-ordination of admission arrangements during the normal admission round (This is for admission to the school at the start of the school year in September and not for applications made in-year).
-The governing body has set its Published Admission Number (PAN) at 60 pupils to Reception in the school year which begins in September 2025.
+The admission authority has set its admission number at 60 pupils to Reception in the school year which begins in September 2026.